Research Director for Democracy and Global Governance

-Stephan Haggard is the Lawrence and Sallye Krause Professor of Korea-Pacific Studies, director of the Korea-Pacific Program, and Distinguished Professor of political science at the School of Global Policy & Strategy at UC San Diego.
+Stephan Haggard is Lawrence and Sallye Krause Distinguished Professor Emeritus at the UC San Diego School of Global Policy and Strategy and serves as Research Director for Democracy and Global Governance at IGCC.
 He works on the political economy of developing countries, with a particular interest in Asia and the Korean peninsula.

 Haggard has written extensively on the political economy of North Korea with Marcus Noland, including Famine in North Korea: Markets, Aid, and Reform (2007), Witness to Transformation: Refugee Insights into North Korea (2011), and Hard Target: Sanctions, Inducements, and the Case of North Korea (2017).